myawesomehub/myawesomehub/README.md

 -----

+- 📱 Creating apps to the app store
 - ✍🏻 Writing structured, reusable, and understandable code
 - 👥 Sharing my learnings in public (Medium, LinkedIn, Twitter)
 - 🫂Contributing to the open source